A

 A new Snap Hub site.

 Fully redesigned, properly written.
 Hero, product pages for Garden Suite / Laneway Suite / Pool House, neighbourhood pages for Toronto local search, an "About" page that finally tells the family story behind the brand.
 Mobile-first.
 Fast.
-Built to convert, not just to look good.
+Built to convert — with the trust signals (Established 1982, five in-house trades, 5/5 Houzz, GTA zoning approved) above the fold so visitors don't leave before they scroll.

 Deliverable 02